kuwisdelu/CardinalWorkshop-OurConVII/README.md

 # Course material

 The teaching material for the workshop is provided here in R markdown (.Rmd) format, which allows interleaving of R code with text markup to generate the provided HTML documents.
 This allows you to reproduce the analysis by re-running the same R code used in the workshop.
-If you are using RStudio, you can generate the final document by opening the R markdown file and clicking the "Knit" button.
+If you are using RStudio, you can generate the final document by opening the R markdown file and clicking the "Knit" button (it may take a while to re-run all of the R code).

 # Installation instructions